jgscott/ECO394D/slides/09_intro_asymptotic_theory/09_intro_asymptotic_theory.md

 Let's see some examples in `CLT.R`.

-An example
+An example: FedEx logistics
 =====
 type: prompt

-FedEx logistics:
 - A FedEx 737 cargo plane has a max cargo capacity of 11,422 pounds.
 - From a long run of experience, FedEx knows that the average weight of a package is 6.1 pounds, with a standard deviation of 5.6 pounds (the distribution is skewed right: most packages are pretty light, a few packages are really heavy).

-Today's logistics problem: 1810 packages are in the system and scheduled to be shipped to Austin.
+- Today's logistics problem: 1810 packages are in the system and scheduled to be shipped to Austin.
 But these packages have yet to be weighed at the sorting facility.

 Your turn: What is the probability that FedEx will need more than one flight to Austin to get all 1810 packages there?

-An example
+An example: FedEx logistics
 =====

 Let $X_i$ be the weight of package $i = 1, \ldots, 1810$.
 FedEx will need only one flight to Austin if